PingThingsIO/btrdb-python/docs/source/installing.rst

 Installing
 ========================

-The btrdb package has only a few requirements and is relatively easy to install.
+The :code:`btrdb` package has only a few requirements and is relatively easy to install.
 A number of installation options are available as detailed below.

 Installing with pip
 -------------------

-We recommend using pip to install btrdb-python on all platforms:
+We recommend using :code:`pip` to install :code:`btrdb-python` on all platforms:

 .. code-block:: bash